Paul Julian (artist): Life and career

 Julian was born on June 25, 1914, in Illinois.
 In October 1939, he landed a job in Los Angeles as layout and background artist at Leon Schlesinger's animation studio, "Termite Terrace".
 Two years later, he was one of the early staff members of UPA.
 In 1945, he returned to Warner Bros.
 Cartoons, where he was mainly assigned primarily to Friz Freleng's unit, he became highly regarded for his colourful, modernist city-scape paintings for Sylvester and Tweety cartoons, as well as for Bugs Bunny and Daffy Duck shorts.

 Julian worked on New Deal mural projects all around Southern California prior to beginning his career in Hollywood.
 In 1942 his mural Orange Picking was created for the interior of the Fullerton, California, post office.
 That year he also created a WPA mural for the Upland Elementary School in Upland, California, at the side of the school auditorium.
 Though faded, the murals are in decent shape.
 Julian used a technique called petrachrome that utilized 24 different colors of marble to complete the mural's four panels.
 The mural inside the Fullerton Post Office is in excellent condition.

 Later, while working at Warner Bros. as a background artist, Julian provided the Road Runner's "Beep-Beep!" sound.
 Julian first made the sound in hallways on the Warner Bros. studio lot.
 He imitated a car horn to signal people to get out of his way when he was in a hurry with a large painting.
-The sound was noticed by director Chuck Jones and used in the first Wile E. Coyote and the Road Runner short Fast and Furry-ous in 1949.
+The sound was noticed by director Chuck Jones and used in the first Wile E. Coyote and Road Runner short Fast and Furry-ous in 1949.
 It was sped up by editor Treg Brown.
 These recordings are still in use in modern Looney Tunes media.

 Julian directed the animated films Baby Boogie (1955) for UPA, and The Hangman (1964), which was produced by Les Goldman.
-The Hangman, garnered over 15 international film festival awards.
+The short garnered over 15 international film festival awards.
 He also was a background and production designer for Hanna-Barbera and for the 1978 anime fantasy Winds of Change, based on Ovid's Metamorphoses.
-Julian also had a long working relationship with Roger Corman providing artwork for many of his movies, including Dementia 13 and The Terror.
+Julian also had a long working relationship with Roger Corman providing artwork for many of his movies, including Dementia 13, directed by Francis Ford Coppola, and The Terror.

 Julian was still working as an artist when he died in Van Nuys, California, in 1995.